 Step 10: Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
+Depending on what your business does and its location, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

 Step 11: File Annual Reports